Howells (department store): The building

-The building is Grade II* listed.
-The twelve bays northern bays fronting onto St Mary Street date from 1875-6.
-The classical corner block on the corner of St Mary Street and Wharton Street dates from 1928–30, designed by architect Percy Thomas.
-In the 1990s, the Victorian frontage on St Mary Street, neglected for the best part of 50 years, was cleaned and restored, greatly enhancing the building's appearance.
+The building is listed at Grade II*.
+The twelve northern bays fronting onto St Mary Street date from 1875–1876.
+The corner block on the corner of St Mary Street and Wharton Street dates from 1928–1930; it was designed by the architect Percy Thomas in the Beaux-Arts style.
+In the 1990s the Victorian frontage onto St Mary Street, neglected for the best part of 50 years, was cleaned and restored, greatly enhancing the building's appearance.

 The large Bethany Particular Baptist Chapel was located behind the Percy Thomas extension, off Wharton Street.
 The chapel closed in 1965 and Howells was expanded, incorporating the chapel into its structure.
-The chapel's original features - upper front windows, columns, ceiling arch and a memorial plaque - all remained visible inside the shop.
-In 2023, the developers announced plans to uncover the façade of the chapel, and create a publicly-accessible space around it.
+The chapel's original features – upper front windows, columns, ceiling arch and a memorial plaque – all remained visible inside the shop.
+In 2023, the developers announced plans to uncover the façade of the chapel, and create a publicly accessible space around it.

 In the media

 In 2005, the store was used as a set both inside and outside in the revived BBC series Doctor Who.
-In the opening episode called Rose, the store was blown up.
-The shop is used as the set for Rose Tyler's workplace, "Henrik's".
-It would return in several other episodes, including the 2023 Christmas episode The Church on Ruby Road.
+In the opening episode the store was blown up.
+The shop was used as the set for Rose Tyler's workplace, "Henrik's".
+It would return in several other episodes, including the 2023 Christmas episode.